vaibhavantil2/core/tutorials/guides/02_core/01_javascript/javascript.md

 ### 3.4.
 Stream Subscription

-Next, use the Interop API to subscribe the **Stock Details** app to the previously created `LivePrices` stream.
+Next, use the Interop API to subscribe the **Stock Details** app to the previously created `"LivePrices"` stream.

 Go to the `index.js` file of the **Stock Details** app and find the `TODO: Chapter 3.4` comment in the `start()` function.
-Subscribe to the `LivePrices` stream and use the `onData()` method of the returned subscription object to assign a handler for the received stream data.
+Subscribe to the `"LivePrices"` stream and use the `onData()` method of the returned subscription object to assign a handler for the received stream data.
 The end result should look like this:

 ```javascript
 // In `start()`.